 Even if bracing was proven successful, studies suggest that children only wear them 10 percent of the recommended time.
 They say bracing hurts, is embarrassing, and handicaps their lives.
 Full-day bracing doesn't prevent surgery, so they aren't inclined to follow the protocol.

 In addition, braces like the most common thoracolumbar-sacral-orthosis brace (TLSO) brace squeeze the chest wall and abdomen.
 A Norwegian study of the TLSO found it significantly decreases pulmonary functions, including breathing capacity, oxygen, and CO2 exchange ratios.
 Breathing impacts hormone regulation, muscle and fat composition, and cognitive performance.
 One study showed that children who wore a hard brace had a 30 percent decrease in vital capacity (VC) and a 45 percent decrease in expiratory reserve volume (the air you can push out after a normal exhale).
 These decreases in pulmonary function are identical to those typically found in long-term smokers!
 Respiratory distress causes headaches, anxiety, sleep disturbances, nightmares, and cognitive dysfunction (memory, perception, and problem solving).
-The risks associated with scoliosis braces are extreme.
+The risks associated with scoliosis braces are demonstrable.

-Why Are We Still Using Scoliosis Braces?
+Why Are We Still Using Full-time Scoliosis Braces?

 Possibly, doctors and chiropractors still prescribe scoliosis braces because they continue to view the condition as purely physical rather than neurological.
 Scoliosis is primarily caused by the brain not being able to maintain or restore posture and balance.
 In children with scoliosis, the brain doesn't recognize that the spine is out of alignment, so it doesn't trigger auto-correction mechanisms to fix the curvature.
-For whatever reason, the natural alarm bells don't sound in the brain stem, so the brain doesn't realize there's a problem to fix.
+For whatever reason, the natural alarm bells don't sound in the hindbrain, so the brain doesn't realize there's a problem to fix.

 Alternatives to Bracing for Scoliosis

-At the ScoliSMART® Clinics, we teach your child an exercise training routine that creates new muscle memory to hold the spine straighter.
-Our Early Stage Intervention and Scoliosis Boot Camp™ programs halt scoliosis progression, reduce curvature, and improve your child's breathing.
+At the ScoliSMART Clinics®, we teach your child an exercise training routine that creates new muscle memory to hold the spine straighter.
+Our Early Stage Intervention and Scoliosis BootCamp™ programs halt scoliosis progression, reduce curvature, and improve your child's breathing.
 We also decrease each child's curve rigidity so they can move more easily.

 Every scoliosis case is unique.
 Larger curves require more extensive treatment, especially in children whose spines are still growing.
 Curves that measure over 25 degrees have a 68 percent chance of progressing in adulthood, as well.
 Our innovative equipment and Auto Response Training helps minimize the "coil down" effect of scoliosis.
 This is when the spine twists from the top to the bottom, kinking in the middle like a rubber band.
 The spine needs a chance to be free of this coil down effect to improve the chances of stabilizing or reducing the curvature.